 Applications from students that belong to underrepresented populations are strongly encouraged.

 - Travel to OSU (Stillwater, OK) and back to home institution

 - Housing (suite-style single bedroom with shared living area)

 - Meal plan allowance (you decide where and when to eat)

 - Travel funds to present your research at a national APS meeting

-Dr. Sasha Khanov (email@example.com) is the Principal Investigator for this award and Dr. Mario Borunda (firstname.lastname@example.org) is the co-Principal Investigator.
-They serve as program directors for the REU site.
+Dr. Sasha Khanov (email@example.com) and Dr. Mario Borunda (firstname.lastname@example.org) serve as program directors for the REU site.
 Please address any questions to them.